danisltpi/stemhub/README.md

-# StemDrop
+# StemHub

-StemDrop is a music collaboration platform for producers and artists to share, sync, and co-create music projects.
+StemHub is a music collaboration platform for producers and artists to share, sync, and co-create music projects.

 ## Features